simothejudge/many_to_many/README.md

 ###### Phase 1:

-we choose an arbitrary starting point (let's start by looking at the users and specifically following the order given):
+We choose an arbitrary starting point (let's start by looking at the users and specifically following the order given):

 User x:

     - User x likes Job 2
     - Check: Job 2 has a free spot (no capacity reach)
     - Check: Job 2 likes User x back
     - User x and Job 2 matches
     - Update: the first spot of User x and Job 2 are filled reciprocally

 User y:

     - User y likes Job 1
     - Check: Job 1 has a free spot (no capacity reach)
     - Check: Job 1 likes User x back